1) How many students are in the College of Education?

 - Our alumni complete multiple surveys regarding their preparation.
 The results overwhelmingly suggest our graduates are highly satisfied with the quality of their education and their preparation to teach.

 12) When I graduate what kind of continuing support can I expect?

-- Results of prior alumni surveys suggested that graduates needed additional support in some specific areas including working with ESL students and Parents.
-The college of education is committed to the success of its graduates.
+- Results of prior alumni surveys suggested that graduates needed additional support in some specific areas including working with ESL students and parents.
+The College of Education is committed to the success of its graduates.
 We feel an obligation not only to the teachers we prepare but to the children in their classrooms.
 To support our graduates we developed a Beginning Teacher Institute (BTI).
-The institute includes a 3 day series of workshops prior to the start of the school year for recent graduates as well as 3 follow-up sessions during the school year.
-The 3 day institute topics are developed based on alumni survey’s and feedback and the follow-up sessions are developed by the specific participant needs.
+The institute includes two 2-day series of workshops prior to the start of the school year for recent graduates.
+The institute topics are developed based on alumni surveys and feedback.
+In 2018, we supported more than 130 beginning teachers from 40 different Local Education Agencies (LEAs) across the state.
+According to the evaluation survey of the 2018 participants felt more prepared to: 1) prepare engaging lesson plans (82%); 2) manage their classroom (93%), 3) teach with technology (70%), 4) support students with specific learning needs (82%), and assess student learning (80%).
 To learn more about the BTI visit: Beginning Teacher Institute

 13) Where might I expect to work?